united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step2/info.md

 ### Modify the Core WAAP configuration

-The configuration in use by ArgoCD is placed in a folder named `repodata` and there an application folder `juiceshop` provides an application YAML file for the OWASP Juiceshop backend (`app.yaml`) and the USP Core WAAP instance (`waap.yaml`).
-The files are part of a git repository already setup for you.
+The ArgoCD configuration lives in the `repodata` folder.
+Inside the `juiceshop` application folder contains two YAML files: `app.yaml` for the OWASP Juice Shop backend and `waap.yaml` for the USP Core WAAP instance.
+The git repository is already set up for you.

 Let's have a look at these files: